IEH Academy

 After completing this course, participants will be able to:

-• Explain why effective contractor management is critical to food safety and regulatory compliance
+• Explain the role of contractor control programs in food safety and regulatory compliance

-• Outline the contractor approval process, including pre-qualification, risk assessment, and required documentation
+• Define contractor approval and pre-qualification requirements, including risk assessment and documentation

 • Identify key contractor controls, including hygiene requirements, tool and chemical management, and on-site supervision